nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 value of 0).

 **QUESTION**
 Can you tell which are the first two sites that look to be variable?
+Note that I'll refer to Mme_chr24:2558528-4558528 simply as chr24 for readability.

 <details>